oscarpolanco/node_react_fullstack/server/sections_text/README.md

     const errors = {};

     if (!values.title) {
-      errors.title = "You must provide a title";
+      errors.title = 'You must provide a title';
     }

     return errors;